IreneN-Git/IreneN-Git/README.md

-# 👋 Hi, I’m Irene Nasiimwe
+# 👋 Hi, I’m Irene
-- 👀 I’m passionate about Data Science and analytics space
+- 👀 I’m interested in the Data Science and analytics space
 - 🌱 And currently exploring R, python, SQL and AI on interesting projects
 - 💞️ I’m looking to collaborate on any data related projects that require application of the mentioned languages
 - 📫 Feel free to reach me